jj101k/promise-stateful-lazy-loader/README.md

 ### Delay Options

-There's a second option to the `DelayedStatefulPromise` constructor: the delay time.
+There's a second option to the `DelayedLazyValue` constructor: the delay time.
 This is `0` by default, which just kicks activation of the getter to after the current run loop ends; usually that's a good idea if your state detection software is going to evaluate your getter immediately, because you probably want